 Market prices for iron ore also underpin those of steel (as its principal input component) to some extent, and iron ore prices depend both on supply and demand conditions.
 Excess iron ore supply relative to demand has led to depressed prices at various points in recent years and could recur, with potentially a corollary effect on steel prices.
-No assurance can be given that iron ore prices will not decline further, particularly if there is a global recession, Chinese steel demand declines, worldwide capacity increases due to new mines coming online or steel demand declines again due to a resurgence of COVID-19 pandemic impacts or impacts from the Russia/Ukraine conflict, in particular on energy supply and prices.
+No assurance can be given that iron ore prices will not decline further, particularly if there is a global recession, Chinese steel demand declines, worldwide capacity increases due to new mines coming online or steel demand declines again due, for example, to impacts from a resurgence of COVID-19 pandemic or other health crises, or negative effects from the continuing Russia/Ukraine conflict, the Israel-Hamas conflict or other regional conflicts, in particular on energy supply and prices.
 A renewed phase of steel and iron ore oversupply would likely have a material adverse effect on ArcelorMittal's results of operations and financial condition.